 Lane Kenworthy, The Good Society

-Figure 1 shows that the top 1%’s wealth share has increased since the late 1980s.
+The top 1%’s wealth share has increased since the late 1980s, as figure 1 shows.

-On the other hand, wealth inequality did increase sharply in the lower half of the wealth distribution during this period.
+On the other hand, wealth inequality did increase sharply in the lower half of the wealth distribution during the housing bubble years.
 Figure 2 shows average wealth among the middle 20% and among the bottom 40%.
 For Americans in the middle, many of whom are homeowners, net worth increased significantly beginning in the mid-1990s.
 For those in the bottom 40%, many of whom don’t own a home, the story was quite different.
 They experienced no rise at all in wealth.

 When the housing bubble popped in the late 2000s, the pattern of wealth inequality changed.
 As figure 2 shows, average wealth among Americans in the middle 20% fell all the way back to below early 1980s levels.
 Average wealth among the bottom 40% also dropped, though from an already very low level.
 All of the increase in wealth inequality within the lower half thereby evaporated.

 Those at the top also suffered wealth losses, due to the fall in stock prices during the 2008-09 economic crash.
 But since then stock prices have risen sharply while home prices haven’t, so wealth inequality between the top and everyone else has increased.3

 There is a different data series on wealth inequality in the United States that goes back much farther in time and also allows comparison with several other rich countries.
 According to these data, shown in figure 3, the top 1%’s share of the wealth decreased in the first half of the twentieth century, then was flat until around 1980, and since then has increased a bit.
 The three other countries — France, Sweden, and the UK — experienced a similar pattern.4

 What accounts for the significant reduction in wealth inequality during the first half or two-thirds of the twentieth century?
 Four developments appear to have been crucial.5